It’s not easy being green.

 The tension is almost unbearable as the Doctor and Sarah search the house for Chase.
 Or is it?

 Sue: That’s a very nice cabinet.
-It’s elm, I think.
+Elm, I think.

-But she isn’t admiring the furniture when Scorby freaks out.
+She finally stops admiring the furniture when Scorby starts freaking out.

-Sue: It’s a really subtle performance.
+Sue: It’s a subtle performance.
 I almost feel sorry for him.

 Sue: Maybe he swam away?
-He could come back again one day.
+He could still come back again one day.
+He could…

 Sue: They are just about getting away with that special effect.
-And anything’s better than CSO.
+And anything’s better than CSO, I suppose.

-Sue: At least he’s hanging around to watch.
-You have to give him some credit for that.
+Sue: At least he’s hanging around to watch her die.
+You have to give him credit for that.

-The Doctor intervenes with seconds left to spare.
-He gets into a fight with Chase inside the hopper.
+The Doctor fights with Chase inside the hopper.

-Sue: If he gets his scarf caught in that, it’s all over.
+Sue: If his scarf gets caught up in that, it’s all over.

-The Doctor gets the upper hand and Chase is pumped into the garden.
+The Doctor gets the upper hand and Harrison Chase is pumped into the garden.

-Sue: That’s the most horrific thing I’ve ever seen in Doctor Who.
+Sue: That’s easily the most horrific thing I’ve ever seen in Doctor Who.

 Sue: It’s The Evil Dead, now.